 - Clean pump bottles (one for each pumping session plus one) with lids and storage bags or storage bottles;

-- All the parts you will need to express - complete collection kit including valves, diaphragms, tubing, the pump base, and A/C adaptor or batteries;
+- All the parts you'll need to express - complete collection kit including valves, diaphragms, tubing, the pump base, and A/C adaptor or batteries;

 - Wet hand wipes;